bytepool/lbs-transient-execution/README.md

    }
    ```

 2. Prime and Probe.
-This one works similarty, but now instead of flushing we
+This one works similarly, but now instead of flushing we
    fill the cache with our data, and then run the sensitive code to see if it
    will displace our data from cache.